Localism in Hong Kong: 2019–20 protests

-Localism in Popular Culture
+Localism in popular culture

 Identity

 Political localism and cultural localism coexist in Hong Kong.
-Political localism is an idea that is the opposite of centralizing government power, and that advocates for deliberative democracies.
-Cultural localism focuses on the popular culture side, including languages, daily lives, films and books.
-It associated with Hong Kong's typical lifestyle.
-Moreover, localist “Hongkonger” ideas include the mindset of separating Hong Kong people from mainland-Chinese orientated identity.
+Political localism is an idea that is the opposite of centralising government power, and which advocates for deliberative democracies.
+Cultural localism focuses on the popular culture side, including languages, daily lives, films, and books.
+It is associated with Hong Kong's typical lifestyle.
+Moreover, localist "Hongkonger" ideas include the mindset of separating Hong Kong people from mainland Chinese orientated identity.

-Cultural localism does not reject all the identity from China.
-It does not resist traditional Chinese cultures, such as traditional customs and festivals.
-But it rejects the present Chinese identity and contemporary Chinese culture.
+Cultural localism does not completely reject the Chinese identity.
+It does not resist traditional Chinese culture, such as traditional customs and festivals, but rejects the present Chinese identity and contemporary Chinese culture.

 Cantonese

 People in Hong Kong frequently debate about Cantonese and Mandarin.
 Localists focus on protecting Cantonese.
-The dichotomy between Mandarin and Cantonese is very important for “Hongkonger” as identity confirmation.
-“Hongkongers” refuse to use simplified characters which are used in mainland China, and they use traditional characters in their daily lives.
-Linguistics scholars have promoted the Cantonese written form and mentioned that “the rise of written form Cantonese to greater awareness of one's Cantonese identity, as opposed to Chinese sense of self”.
-Although more Hong Kong people have been learning and speaking Mandarin since the 1980s, the younger generation consciously avoids using Mandarin in their daily lives to resist “mainlandization”.
-While localists promote Cantonese and speak Cantonese, the Hong Kong government continues to promote and popularize Mandarin.
-For example, Peter Lam, the head of the Hong Kong Tourism Board, suggested to popularize Mandarin by starting teaching Mandarin from Kindergarten, as Cantonese separated Hong Kong from mainland China.
+The dichotomy between Mandarin and Cantonese is very important for "Hongkonger" as identity confirmation.
+Many Hongkongers decline to use the simplified characters used in mainland China, and instead uses the traditional characters in their daily lives.
+Linguistics scholar Lau Chaak-ming is one who promotes the Cantonese written form, explaining that "the rise of written form Cantonese [is due] to greater awareness of a local Cantonese identity, as opposed to a more general Chinese sense of self".
+Although more Hongkongers have been learning and speaking Mandarin since the 1980s, some of the younger generation consciously avoids using Mandarin in their daily lives to resist the "mainlandisation of Hong Kong".
+While localists promote Cantonese and speak Cantonese, the Hong Kong government continues to promote and popularise Mandarin. popularising Mandarin by starting teaching Mandarin from kindergarten, as teaching Cantonese separated Hong Kong from mainland China.

-In 2014, the Education Bureau stated that Cantonese was “a Chinese dialect that is not an official language.”
-Many Hong Kong people do not think that Cantonese is only a dialect, but a proper form of Chinese.
-The Bureau angered many Hongkongers, who complained this action was tried to degrade Cantonese.
-Finally, the Bureau was forced to apologize and deleted the phrase.
+In 2014, the Education Bureau stated that Cantonese was a "Chinese dialect that is not an official language" on its website detailing Hong Kong's language policy, sparking controversy among Hongkongers, who believe that Cantonese is a proper form of Chinese and not simply a dialect.
+The bureau ultimately apologised and deleted the phrase.

 Films

-Stakeholders hold polarized opinions about localist films.
-Some localist films were censored by the Hong Kong government and China, and cannot be broadcast in main cinemas.
+Stakeholders hold polarised opinions about localist films.
+Some localist films were censored by the Hong Kong government and the Chinese government, and cannot be shown in mainstream cinemas.